 High Street, Steyning BN44 3RD.
 01903 817996

-Sixteenth-century coaching inn with beams you have to duck under.
+Sixteenth-century coaching inn with beams you have to duck under unless you're short.
 I've stayed here twice.
 The food is decent Sussex produce—local beef, game in season, Harvey's bitter on tap.
-They claim Charles II hid here during his escape.
-Whether he did or not, it's a proper old pub with a proper fire.
+They claim Charles II hid here during his escape from the Roundheads.
+Whether he did or not, it's a proper old pub with a proper fire and rooms that creak authentically.

 Kingley Vale, Chichester PO18 9BN (50.8736°N, -0.8175°W)

 Kingley Vale is home to one of Europe's most important yew forests.
 The trees here are estimated at 2,000 years old—some of the oldest living things in Britain.
-In autumn, the yews stay dark green while the surrounding beech and ash turn gold, creating a contrast that looks almost artificial.
+In autumn, the yews stay dark green while the surrounding beech and ash turn gold, creating a contrast that looks almost artificial, like someone painted the scene.

-The car park is small, free, and fills by 10 AM on weekends.
+The car park is small, free, and fills by 10 AM on weekends with serious walkers and people who just want to say they've seen ancient trees.
 Get here early.
 The walk up through the yew forest to the Bronze Age burial mounds is steep—150 metres of climb in under a mile.
 Take your time.
-These trees demand respect.
+These trees have been here for two millennia; they can wait for you to catch your breath.

-The yews themselves are extraordinary—gnarled, split, hollowed out by age, still living.
-Some have trunks you could park a car inside.
-The red arils (berries) ripen in October, dotting the dark foliage like Christmas decorations.
-Don't eat them—the flesh is edible but the seed is toxic.
+The yews themselves are extraordinary—gnarled, split, hollowed out by age and weather, still living.
+Some have trunks you could park a small car inside, the wood twisting into shapes that look almost deliberate.
+The red arils (berries) ripen in October, dotting the dark foliage like Christmas decorations someone hung early.
+Don't eat them—the flesh is technically edible but the seed inside is toxic enough to ruin your day.

 Midday: The Park Tavern, Chichester